More businesses, large and small, are making the decision to be more eco-conscious. It's good for business and it's great for the planet.

 And here are some additional questions to ask to help you assess each of those declarations.

-Now, on to three questions directly related to how you are going to package your beautifully and thoughtfully handcrafted products so that your customers are satisfied and impressed.
+Now, on to three questions directly related to how you are going to package your beautifully and thoughtfully crafted products so that your customers are satisfied and impressed.

 1) How should I protect my products to make sure they arrive undamaged?